 Evil Matriarch: Mrs. Williams is overbearing, badgering, and apparently loves to make Jack and Sophie's lives hell.
 For all that, though, she is a decent manager of money, though she is not above running illegal schemes to make it.

 Fish out of Water: a straight example when it comes to landsmen on water, and almost literally when it comes to sailors on land.
-Jack, for instance, manages to endanger most of his fortune when it comes to falling for various Get Rich Quick Schemes, while mention is made of Mowett getting entangled in the schemes of dishonest booksellers when he tries to publish his poetry.
+Jack, for instance, manages to endanger most of his fortune when it comes to falling for various Get Rich Quick Schemes, while mention is made of Mowett being unable to differentiate between commercial and "vanity" publishing when he tries to publish his poetry.

 Fixing The Game: It's strongly implied that the reason Jack loses many pounds at whist in book 2 is because his interlocutors are cheating.
 That Jack accuses them of this loudly and in public is the driving force behind a Smug Snake picking up the Villain Ball.

 Foreshadowing: In one of the later books there is a section describing a transit on a post-chaise which includes a quite narrow and tricky bridge coming at the bottom of a hill.
 A couple of books later Diana, who was said to be somewhat overly aggressive as a driver and dismissed concerns about that specific bridge, is revealed to have been killed in an accident on that very bridge.

 Frozen in Time: Around book 7, O'Brian realized he was running out of Napoleonic War in which the story could take place, so he put the year 1813 on constant loop for the next 10 books).
 Fans like to characterize certain actions as taking place in 1812 or 1812a.